Created the Linux kernel while

 In order to truly learn Linux you have to learn to use its commands at a shell prompt and work with text configuration files.
 Many things are not available in a GUI, and the power of automation that Linux offers can only be fully utilized with shell scripts which, as mentioned above, are merely text files containing a series of commands.
 The GUI makes sense for things like Web browsing, but even in a GUI you should have a terminal window open so you can enter shell commands.

 Avoid the GUI !!!

 Another reason to avoid GUIs is that they eat up system resources.
-Running a GUI can use a lot of memory.
 If you're running multiple server applications on a system with limited RAM, firing up a GUI can slow these applications considerably.

-Most ISPs and Web site hosting services use Linux servers.
-One benefit of learning to use Linux commands is that, if your ISP or Web site hosting service includes "shell access" with your account, you'll be able to SSH (secure telnet) into your server and use commands at the shell prompt to perform tasks that simply can't be done using an ftp program or a Web interface.
+Most ISPs and Web site hosting services use Linux or UNIX servers.
+One benefit of learning to use Linux/UNIX commands is that, if your ISP or Web site hosting service includes "shell access" with your account, you'll be able to telnet into your server and use commands at the shell prompt to perform tasks that simply can't be done using an ftp program or a Web-based site management tool.

 Stuck In A Windows World ?